 I2C DATA FORMAT

 One data bit is transferred during each clock pulse of the SCL.
 One byte consists of eight bits on the SDA line.
 A byte may either be a device address, register address, or data written to or read from a slave.
-Data is transferred the most significant bit (MSB) first.
-Any number of data bytes can be transferred from the master to slave between the START and STOP conditions.
+Data is transferred to the most significant bit (MSB) first.
+Any number of data bytes can be transferred from the master to the slave between the START and STOP conditions.
 Data on the SDA line must remain stable during the high phase of the clock period, as changes in the data line when the SCL is high are interpreted as control commands (START or STOP).